 In absence of a Litigation Hold or an authorized exception, schools and divisions are responsible for the proper disposal of University Records upon expiration of the Retention Period established in the Records Retention Schedule.
 The appropriate method for disposal depends on the physical form or medium (e.g., paper or electronic) and the subject matter of the University Records.

-University Records containing Regulated or Restricted Information, as defined in the Data Management and Protection Standard, must be destroyed in accordance with the level of confidentiality or sensitivity of the records.
+University Records containing Regulated or Restricted Information, as defined in the Data Classification and Protection Guide, must be destroyed in accordance with the level of confidentiality or sensitivity of the records.